 Austin Bailey, AIA, LEED AP BD+C

 Austin is a Project Architect at Rowell Brokaw.
 He came to architecture through his facilities work within aquatic research laboratories.
 As Facility Project Coordinator for the Zebrafish International Resource Center, he managed several major renovations, including a complete upgrade to their quarantine facilities, and a 3-fold expansion of their cyrogenics infrastructure.
 He was the Project Architect for the University of Oregon Zebrafish Core Facility funded by the National Institutes of Health.
 Over the last several years, he has been committed to addressing specific issues of this facility type through various publications and speaking engagements throughout the United States.
-His most recent undertaking is working with the National Institutes of Health in drafting revised Planning, Programming and Design guidelines for Aquatic Research Facilities.
+He has been working with the National Institutes of Health in drafting revised Planning, Programming and Design guidelines for Aquatic Research Facilities.

 Outside of his involvement with aquatics, Austin has led laboratory planning and design for several research and science projects on the UO campus.
 He has also helped design and manage several multi-family and mixed-use development projects such as those of Crescent Village Town Center in Eugene, OR.
 He is a LEED Accredited Professional with specialty in Building Design and Construction and has administered the LEED process for two successful projects - the Inkwell Building, which earned LEED Gold certification, and the Arlie & Company Corporate Offices, which was awarded LEED Platinum.
 Austin is currently the lead Project Architect on the renovation of UO Pacific Hall and the OSU Marine and Geology Repository.